Humbermede: Recreation

 The Humber River near Finch Islington Park.
 Several parks in Humbermede are located near the Humber River, and its valley.

 The neighbourhood is home to several municipal parks and green spaces, including Bluehaven Park, Habitant Park, and Summerlea Park.
 Many of these parks are situated near the Humber Valley, which forms a part of the larger Toronto ravine system.
 Municipal parks in Humbermede are managed by the Toronto Parks, Forestry and Recreation Division.
 The division also manages the Carmine Stefano Community Centre, located in the southern portion of the neighbourhood, on Weston Road.
 The Toronto Public Library also operates the Woodview Park branch in Humbermede.

 Transportation

 The neighbourhood is bounded by several major roadways, Finch Avenue West to the north, and Sheppard Avenue to the south.
 Highway 400 is a major north-south controlled access highway that bounds the neighbourhood from the east.
 Weston Road is another north-south road that passes through the neighbourhood.

 Public transportation in Humbermede is provided by the Toronto Transit Commission (TTC).
-The TTC operates several bus routes through the neighborhood.
+The TTC operates Line 6 Finch West, a light rail transit line running in a private right of way along Finch Avenue, and several bus routes through the neighborhood.